Popcorn: Terminology

 In the popcorn industry, a popped kernel of corn is known as a "flake".
 Two shapes of flakes are commercially important.
 "Butterfly" (or "snowflake") flakes are irregular in shape and have a number of protruding "wings".
 "Mushroom" flakes are largely ball-shaped, with few wings.
 Butterfly flakes are regarded as having better mouthfeel, with greater tenderness and less noticeable hulls.
 Mushroom flakes are less fragile than butterfly flakes and are therefore often used for packaged popcorn or confectionery, such as caramel corn.
 The kernels from a single cob of popcorn may form both butterfly and mushroom flakes; hybrids that produce 100% butterfly flakes or 100% mushroom flakes exist, the latter developed only as recently as 1998.
-Growing conditions and popping environment can also affect the butterfly-to-mushroom ratio.

-When referring to multiple pieces of popcorn collectively, it is acceptable to use the term "popcorn".
-When referring to a singular piece of popcorn, the accepted term is "kernel".

 Consumption

 Popcorn is a popular snack food at sporting events and in movie theaters, where it has been served since the 1930s.
 Cinemas have come under fire due to their high markup on popcorn; Stuart Hanson, a film historian at De Montfort University in Leicester, once said, "One of the great jokes in the industry is that popcorn is second only to cocaine or heroin in terms of profit."

 Traditions differ as to whether popcorn is consumed as a hearty snack food with salt (predominating in the United States) or as a sweet snack food with caramelized sugar (predominating in Germany).

+Popcorn customs around savory, salty, and sweet flavors vary by region and demographic, but in the U.S., preferences are diverse and evolving: